sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

-At this point, a warning will pop up indicating that the marked epochs have not yet been rejected and are simply marked for rejection.
-When seeing this warning, press *OK* to return to main rejection window.
+At this point, a warning will pop up, indicating that the marked epochs have not yet been rejected and are simply marked for rejection.
+When seeing this warning, press *OK* to return to the main rejection window.

 ![](/assets/images/Iii22warning.jpg)

-Also note that several thresholds may be entered along with separate applicable time windows.
+Also, note that several thresholds may be entered along with separate applicable time windows.
 In the following case, in addition to the preceding rejection, additional epochs in which EEG potentials went above *25* µV or below *-25* µV during the *-500* to ms interval will be